 Some cancer centres and hospitals in the UK offer free or low cost Reiki treatments for people with cancer.
 Ask your nurse or doctor if this is an option in your ward or treatment centre.
 If it isn’t, they might be able to direct you to nearby organisations or support groups that do.

-Private Reiki treatments usually cost £15 to £100 an hour.
+Private Reiki treatments usually cost from around £15 to £100 an hour.
 Treatments may be more expensive in bigger cities.

 Finding a Reiki practitioner

 It is vital that the person who gives you Reiki is properly trained.

 There are 3 different levels of Reiki practitioners.

 - Level 1 means you can use Reiki to treat yourself, family and friends but are not able to treat other people or charge money for treatment

 - Level 2 (also called practitioner level) means you have studied to a higher level and can use Reiki to treat people